akobrinsky/akobrinsky.github.io/_posts/2017-08-10-about-the-site.md

 ---
 ## What is Jekyll and why am I using it?

 So I put up a new site and thought I would share a bit about it.
-First, it may appear to be powered by some type of CMS such as Wordpress (blech!!!) or Drupal (bloated!) but it's actually powered by [Jekyll](https://jekyllrb.com/){:target="_blank"}.
-Jekyll is a "simple, blog-aware, static site generator."
-Bascially it creates hard-coded html files and has no database.
+First, it may appear to be powered by some type of CMS such as **Wordpress (blech!!!)** or **Drupal (bloated!)** but it's actually powered by [Jekyll](https://jekyllrb.com/){:target="_blank"}.
+Jekyll is a *"simple, blog-aware, static site generator."* Bascially it creates hard-coded html files and has no database.
 The big CMS's use a MySQL database to store information which makes them prone to hacking.
-Static html files are so much more secure and there is no need for security updates to plugins, modules, etc.
+Static html files are so much more secure and there is no need for security updates to plugins, modules, etc. Plus pages load ridiculously fast!

 This site is hosted on [github pages](https://github.com/){:target="_blank"} 100% free.
 I can write posts via command line and push via git.
-There is also a useful desktop applicatoin for [macOS and Windows](https://desktop.github.com/){:target="_blank"}.
+There is also a useful desktop application for [macOS and Windows](https://desktop.github.com/){:target="_blank"}.

 ## How concerts are posted

 I use Jekyll's collections for a concert post.
-In the root directory I added a folder called "_concerts" which holds my concert files.
+In the root directory I added a folder called `_concerts` which holds my concert files.
 In my `_config.yml` I added some settings for this collection:

 ```yaml
 collections: